+2. Selection Process

-Selection Process - Appointment by the Mayor of The City of New York from a list of candidates submitted by the Mayor's Advisory Committee on the Judiciary.
+Appointment by the Mayor of the City of New York from a list of candidates submitted by the Mayor's Advisory Committee on the Judiciary.
 See General Comments, II(A), supra; Fam.
 Ct.
 Act § 123; N.Y.
 City Crim.
 Ct.
 Act § 22(2).

+3. Eligibility Requirements

 N.Y.
 Fam.
 Ct.
 Act § 124; N.Y.
 City Crim.
 Ct.
 Act § 22(1); N.Y.
 City Civ.
 Ct.
 Act § 102-a; N.Y.
-Const.
-Art.
-6 §§ 13, 15, 20.
+Const. art.
+6, §§ 13, 15, 20.

-- a) New York City resident. - b) Admitted to practice as an attorney in New York for ten years before selection. - c) Age limit Service until December 31 of the year in which the judge reaches 70.
+- i.
+New York City resident.

+- ii.
+Admitted to practice as an attorney in New York for ten years before selection.

+- iii.
+Age limit Service until December 31st of the year in which the judge reaches the age of 70.
 N.Y.
-Const.
-Art.
-6 § 25(b). - 4.
-Term Ten years.
+Const. art.
+6, § 25(b).

+4. Term

+Ten years.
 N.Y.
-Const.
-Art.
-6 § 13(a); Fam.
+Const. art.
+6, § 13(a); N.Y.
+Fam.
 Ct.
 Act § 123; N.Y.
 City Crim.
 Ct.
-Act § 22(2). - 5.
-Salary Family Court \$136,700.
-N.Y.
-Jud.
-Law § 221-e.
-Criminal Court \$125,600.
-N.Y.
-Jud.
-Law § 221-g.
+Act § 22(2).

+5. Salary

+- i.
+Family Court: \$208,000.

+- ii.
+Criminal Court: \$193,500.
-B. Election to the Civil Court of The City of New York

-General Comments - Political party nomination (especially the Democratic Party nomination, in all counties except Richmond) is very important for election.
+B. Election to the Civil Court of the City of New York General Comments - Political party nomination (especially the Democratic Party nomination, in all counties except Richmond) is very important for election.
+A candidate needs to file petitions to be considered a candidate for a party's nomination in the General Election.
+Petitions containing 4000 signatures are needed for a county-wide seat, and petitions containing 1500 signatures are necessary for a district seat.
+In practice, it is necessary to get additional signatures above the minimum-perhaps two or three times the minimum-as petitions may be challenged by opponents.
+Support from political clubs can ease a candidate's burden in collecting signatures, as club members will frequently provide labor to collect signatures.
 In the counties, the presence of competing factions within the political parties has provided an opportunity for many well-qualified persons to be nominated in spite of past political inactivity.
 Interested persons should communicate with any screening panels and the various political party organizations active in their respective districts.
-See Appendix B.

-- 1. Jurisdiction City-wide jurisdiction over actions and proceedings for the recovery of money and chattels; foreclosure of mechanics' liens and liens on personal property up to \$25,000 exclusive of costs and interest; summary proceedings to recover possession of real property and to remove tenants therefrom; and unlimited jurisdiction to enter judgment upon a counterclaim for the recovery of money.
+See Appendix B. 1.
+Jurisdiction Citywide jurisdiction over actions and proceedings for the recovery of money and chattels; foreclosure of mechanics' liens and liens on personal property up to \$25,000, exclusive of costs and interest; summary proceedings to recover possession of real property and to remove tenants therefrom; and unlimited jurisdiction to enter judgment upon a counterclaim for the recovery of money.
 N.Y.
-Const.
-Art.
-6 § 15(b). - 2.
-Selection Process Election from districts, with vacancies filled by the mayor and service continuing until the last day of December after next election.
+Const. art.
+6, § 15(b).
+2. Selection Process Election from districts, with vacancies filled by the Mayor and service to continue until and including the last day of December after next election.
 See N.Y.
 City Civ.
 Ct.
-Act § 102-a.(3).

-- a) New York City resident.
+Act § 102-a(3).
+3. Eligibility Requirements - i.
+New York City resident.
 N.Y.
 City Civ.
 Ct.
-Act § 102-a(1). - b) Admitted to practice as an attorney in New York for ten years before taking office.
+Act § 102-a(1). - ii.
+Admitted to practice as an attorney in New York for ten years before taking office.
 N.Y.
 City Civ.
 Ct.
-Act § 102-a(1).

-- c) Age Limit Service until December 31 of the year in which the judge reaches the age of 70.
+Act § 102-a(1). - iii.
+Age Limit Service until December 31st of the year in which the judge reaches the age of 70.
 N.Y.
-Const.
-Art.
-6 § 25(b). - 4.
-Term Ten years. - 5.
-Salary \$125,600.
+Const. art.
+6, § 25(b).
+4. Term Ten years.
 N.Y.
-Jud.
-Law § 221-g.
+Const. art.
+6, § 15(a).

+5. Salary \$193,500.